 - 1. Mr. Castle has served as Chief Operating Officer since June 2015. - 2.
-Mr. Lobree has served as President of the VasoHealthcare subsidiary since January 2016. - 3.
 Represents fair value on the date of grant.
-See Note B to the Consolidated Financial Statements included in our Form 10-K for the year ended December 31, 2016 for a discussion of the relevant assumptions used in calculating grant date fair value. - 4.
+See Note B to the Consolidated Financial Statements included in our Form 10-K for the year ended December 31, 2015 for a discussion of the relevant assumptions used in calculating grant date fair value. - 3.
 Represents tax gross-ups, vehicle allowances, Company-paid life insurance, and amounts matched in the Company's 401(k) Plan.